 The FTSE All-Share is the aggregation of the FTSE 100, FTSE 250 and FTSE Small Cap indices, representing 98-99% of UK market capitalisation.

 Why size matters

-Larger companies are generally well established in mature industries and among the dominant players in their sectors.
+Larger companies are generally well-established in mature industries and among the dominant players in their sectors.
 They’re usually well-known names in their own right or the makers or suppliers of well-known brands.
-Generally speaking they’re usually solid businesses that can pay out a portion of their earnings in dividends.
+Generally speaking, they’re usually solid businesses that can pay out a portion of their earnings in dividends.

 Importantly though, because of their already considerable size, they tend not to have significant growth rates.
 This means their shares are unlikely to appreciate rapidly.
-On the other hand, they have tended to suffer less than smaller companies’ stocks in bad times because investors often view large, well-established companies as relatively safe havens during bouts of market volatility.
+On the other hand, they have tended to suffer less than smaller companies’ stocks in bad times because investors often view large, well-established companies as relatively safe during market volatility.
 As a result they also have a reputation as ‘defensive shares’.